gazhds/Bachelor-Project/README.md

 💡 **GPU is strongly recommended** for training deep learning models.
 Make sure CUDA and a GPU-enabled PyTorch or TensorFlow is installed.

 ---

+📂 Note: The .csv file containing the full structured dataset is not included in the repository due to size limitations.
+However, the feature extraction scripts automatically generate a .csv file with the structured features used for model training.

 ### XGBoost Model